 Benjamin Dobbs, baritone

 Benjamin is Coordinator of Music Theory and Composition at Furman University.
 He holds a Ph.D. in music theory with a related field in music history from the University of North Texas.
 His primary area of research explores the development of music and musical thought in early modern Germany.
-He also studies the efficacy of assessment practices in music theory curricula, for which he collaborates with his wife, Shana Southard-Dobbs, Ph.D., a psychological scientist at Lander University.
-A dedicated teacher, performer, and scholar, Benjamin was given the Orpheus Award by the Gamma Eta Chapter of Phi Mu Alpha Sinfonia.
-Benjamin joined the Chorale in 2017 and is a new member of the Herring Ensemble this season.
+In that realm, Benjamin recently published an article on numerology and Neoplatonism in an early 17th-century music treatise in the volume Explorations in Music and Esotericism (2023).
+He also studies the efficacy of teaching practices in music theory curricula, for which he collaborates with his wife, Shana Southard-Dobbs, Ph.D., a psychological scientist at Lander University.
+Benjamin joined the Chorale in 2017.
+This year marks the fourth season for Benjamin singing with the Herring Ensemble.

 Benjamin Dobbs

 Benjamin is Coordinator of Music Theory and Composition at Furman University.
 He holds a Ph.D. in music theory with a related field in music history from the University of North Texas.
 His primary area of research explores the development of music and musical thought in early modern Germany.
-He also studies the efficacy of assessment practices in music theory curricula, for which he collaborates with his wife, Shana Southard-Dobbs, Ph.D., a psychological scientist at Lander University.
-A dedicated teacher, performer, and scholar, Benjamin was given the Orpheus Award by the Gamma Eta Chapter of Phi Mu Alpha Sinfonia.
-Benjamin joined the Chorale in 2017 and is a new member of the Herring Ensemble this season.
+In that realm, Benjamin recently published an article on numerology and Neoplatonism in an early 17th-century music treatise in the volume Explorations in Music and Esotericism (2023).
+He also studies the efficacy of teaching practices in music theory curricula, for which he collaborates with his wife, Shana Southard-Dobbs, Ph.D., a psychological scientist at Lander University.
+Benjamin joined the Chorale in 2017.
+This year marks the fourth season for Benjamin singing with the Herring Ensemble.